The Problem With Your Duck Feet

 PSST . . .
 Heres a FREEBIE I made for you

 So What If I Have Duck Feet?

 You may not consider your duck feet a problem.
-“It’s no big deal, look at how many other people walk with the feet pointing out” (it is actually scary how common this is becoming).
-Next time you are in a busy place like the shops or on a busy street, have a look down at a few peoples feet.
-But just because everyone is doing it means that it is normal.
+“It’s no big deal.
+Look at how many other people walk with the feet pointing out” (it is actually scary how common this is becoming).
+Next time you are in a busy place like the shops or on a busy street, look down at a few people’s feet.
+But just because everyone is doing it, it means that it is normal.

 If your shin keeps rotating in, your leg will want to collapse.
-To Counteract this, the Femur (thigh bone) externally (outwardly) rotates.
-Then to keep your thigh bone out you end up recruiting your deep hip externally rotators (check out our previously blog for the hip muscles and their function) instead of your gluteal muscles (one of the reasons you need to do so much glute activation).
-This has a flow on effect of an anteriorly (forwards) rotated hip and increased curve/stress on your lower back.
+To counteract this, the Femur (thigh bone) externally (outwardly) rotates.
+Then to keep your thigh bone out, you end up recruiting your deep hip externally rotators (check out our previous blog for the hip muscles and their function) instead of your gluteal muscles (one of the reasons you need to do so much glute activation).
+This has a flow-on effect of an anteriorly (forwards) rotated hip and increased curve/stress on your lower back.

-This should give you an appreciation for how much extra effort it is for you to walk around and sit with your feet out all day.
-Now it’s time to dig a little deeper on the specific areas it affects.
+This should give you an appreciation for how much extra effort is for you to walk around and sit with your feet out all day.
+Now it’s time to dig a little deeper into the specific areas it affects.

 Duck Feet: Your Ankles and Feet